vsajip/python-gnupg/docs/index.rst

 .. versionadded:: 0.4.9
    Information on keys returned by :meth:`list_keys` now includes the ``keygrip`` attribute.
    The ``subkeys`` attribute now also consist of 4 values with the ``keygrip`` being the 4th.
+   Note that you'll need GnuPG >= 2.1 for this to work.

 .. _RFC-4880: https://tools.ietf.org/html/rfc4880#section-5.2.1